sergiu123456789/No-code-low-code-ML/DataRobot.md

 ## 3. Validation & Evaluation

 * Use the **Leaderboard** to inspect cross-validated metrics (AUC, LogLoss, recall, precision).
 For imbalanced classes consider using **F1** or a custom metric.
-* Run the following checks in CI before deploying:

-  * Unit tests for preprocessing logic (if any).
-  * Small evaluation run on a holdout set (DataRobot supports backtesting and setting validation partitions).
-* Consider using **Feature Impact** and \*\*Partial Dependence